parislab-ucla/Onboarding/README.md

 ## Get Started with Git
 Git is the most widely used control system for code management during software development (it is used in GitHub, of course!).
 It is beneficial to learn and use Git to manage your project in collaboration with your team.
 This [offical course](https://lab.github.com/githubtraining/introduction-to-github) on GitHub is a good icebreaker to know how that works on GitHub and learn git commands.
 Enjoy!

+## Get Started with Your Project
+Please ping Kai Yang or Yuhai Li on Slack regarding the migrating procedure of your project to PARISLab codebase.
+Depending on if you have deployed your project on GitHub and the code quality, we may decide to directly import your existing project here or create a new repository.